SwitchbackTech/compass-docs/blog/2023-09-26-welcome/index.md

 - More details about this decision in [this post on my personal site](https://www.tylerdane.com/post/why-i-open-sourced-my-calendar-app-after-2-years).

-I tried walking away from the project from Oct-Dec 2023.

-In Jan 2024, I recommitted myself to the project.

 ---

 Checkout the [Compass Blog](https://www.compasscalendar.com/blog) for more updates.